-Proficiency Determination Definition Profiles Level 2 domain result and at least one Level 3 domain result will be considered Progressing.
-ELPA21 Summative: Students have attained a level of English language skill necessary to independently produce, interpret, collaborate on, and succeed in grade-level content-related academic tasks in English.
+Proficiency Determination Definition Profiles Proficient ELPA21 General Summative: Students have attained a level of English language skill necessary to independently produce, interpret, collaborate on, and succeed in grade-level content-related academic tasks in English.
 This is indicated on ELPA21 by attaining a profile of Level 4 or higher in all domains.
 Once Proficient on ELPA21, students can be considered for reclassification.
-Proficient ELPA21 Dynamic Screener: Students are Proficient when they demonstrate a level of English language skill necessary to independently produce, interpret, collaborate on, and succeed in grade-level academic tasks in English.
+ELPA21 Dynamic Screener: Students are Proficient when they demonstrate a level of English language skill necessary to independently produce, interpret, collaborate on, and succeed in grade-level academic tasks in English.
 This is indicated on the ELPA21 screener by scoring Level 4 or Level 5 in all domains.
 Proficient students are not identified as English learners and do not receive English language development services.
-Note.
-In the case of the Future Kindergarten screener, beginning with the school year 2021-22, a domain profile of 3333 or higher will be considered Proficient.
-4s and 5s Proficiency Not Determined ELPA21 Dynamic Screener Only: Used when a test administrator determines that the student is unable or unwilling to participate.
+4s and 5s Note.
+In the case of the ELPA21 Future Kindergarten screener, beginning with the school year 2021-22, a domain profile of 3333 or higher will be considered Proficient.
+Proficiency Not Determined ELPA21 Dynamic Screener Only: Used when a test administrator determines that the student is unable or unwilling to participate.
 State policy determines whether or not a non-participant is eligible for English language development services.
 Consult state policy

-What Information is on the ELPA21 Individual Student Report?
+What Information Is on the ELPA21 General Individual Student Report?

-Each Individual Student Report (ISR) contains the following information:
+Each Individual Student Report (ISR) for the general ELPA21 assessments contains the following information:

 - Overall Proficiency Determination

 - Proficiency Level Determination Descriptions

 - Domain Performance Levels

-- Domain Scale Scores
+- Domain Scale Scores\

-- Achievement Level Descriptors (ALDs)
+- Reporting Performance Level Descriptors (PLDs), formerly known as Achievement Level Descriptors (ALDs)

-- Overall Scale Score

-- Comprehension Scale Score
+- Overall Scale Score\ - Comprehension Scale Score\

-Note.
+\Note.
 Domain and overall scale scores and comprehension scale scores are displayed only on summative ISRs.
 The overall and comprehension scale scores are provided for program evaluation purposes and are intended for use by policy-makers and administrators.

+Figure 1

-Figure 1 Summative Individual Student Report
+ELPA21 General Summative Individual Student Report Example